zostera/django-modeltrans/docs/pages/translationmodelform.rst

 `TranslationModelForm`
 ======================

-`TranslationModelForm` is an adaptation of Django's `django.forms.ModelForm` that allow management of translation fields.
+`TranslationModelForm` is an adaptation of Django's `django.forms.ModelForm` that allows management of translation fields.
-Assuming your model is translated with modeltrans, you can use `TranslationModelForm` to specify which languages to includes form fields for.
+Assuming your model is translated with modeltrans, you can use `TranslationModelForm` to specify which languages to include form fields for.

 For example, given a `NewsRoom` model::